Multi-region load testing using k6

 Load scenarios are uploaded to GCS in advance.

-When the k6 Pod starts, initContainer retrieves the scenario from GCS, places it in the emptyDir, and references it from the k6 container.
+When the k6 Pod starts, the initContainer retrieves the scenario from GCS, places it in the emptyDir, and references it from the k6 container.

-More Info - Monitoring
+More information - Monitoring

 This time we will build a monitoring environment with Prometheus + Grafana